concerta addiction

 If you’re concerned that you or a loved one may be addicted to Concerta, here are some signs to look out for:

-Concerta abuse is a serious issue that needs to be addressed.
+Ongoing concerta abuse is a serious issue that needs to be addressed before it leads to permanent health complications.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), stimulant use disorder is a concern that affects around 5 million people every year.
-If you’re experiencing this type of drug use or know someone who is, contact Elevate Recovery Center today for help.

 Is Concerta Addictive Physically?

 Concerta can be physically addictive when misused or taken in higher doses than prescribed.
 As a prescription stimulant, Concerta affects the central nervous system and leads to physical dependence over time.
 Using Concerta over longer periods can result in marked tolerance, where increasing amounts are needed to achieve the same effects.
-Additionally, withdrawal symptoms occur when the person stops using.
-These can include fatigue, increased appetite, and severe depression.
+Because of this physical dependence, a supervised concerta detox is often recommended to help individuals navigate withdrawal symptoms like fatigue and severe depression safely..
+These can include fatigue, increased appetite, and severe depression, all of which are best managed through a professional concerta addiction treatment program that provides medical and emotional support

 We Accept Most Insurance